Ely-S/tf-gaussian-blur/README.md

 # Gaussian blur for tf.js

-This is a small, very fast library to execute image filters using Web.GL, and any runtime supported by Tensorflow.js.
+This is a small, very fast library to execute image filters using Web.GL and any runtime supported by Tensorflow.js.

 ## Install

 ```
 npm install --save tf-gaussian-blur
 ```

+## Example

 ```
 const gaussianBlur = require("tf-gaussian-blur");